 Our practice’s policy regarding no shows and late cancellations is a follow:

-- Third no show: The caregiver will receive a letter by mail indicating that they have missed a third scheduled appointment within 24 months, and all patients under the caregiver’s account will be dismissed from the practice.
-All no-show fees will still apply.
+- THIRD NO SHOW: The caregiver will receive a letter by mail indicating that they have missed a third scheduled appointment within 24 months, and all patients under the caregiver’s account will be dismissed from the practice.
+All no-show fees will still apply and must be paid before we release any medical records.

 The Cancellation and No-Show fees are the sole responsibility of the caregiver/patient and must be paid in full BEFORE the patient’s next appointment will be scheduled.